 Adults are invited to attend the Main Event – our Tuesday night catechetical program – to receive a thorough review of the Catholic Faith in preparation for the Sacrament.
 They join the RCIA candidates for the discussion sessions at the Main Event, and also take part in other elements of spiritual preparation offered to those preparing to receive the Sacraments of Initiation as converts.

-Contact Marc Laudonio, Director of Evangelization and Catechesis for full details.
+Contact Deacon Chris Schmelzer, Director of the Rite of Christian Initiation for full details.
 He can be reached at firstname.lastname@example.org or by telephone at 257-5000.

 How does a high school student prepare for Confirmation?

-Formation for Confirmation is also a two-year program, which begins as early as 9th grade.
+Formation for Confirmation is a two-year program, which begins as early as 9th grade.
 The youth engage in topics such as salvation history, the Mass and the Eucharist, as well as the Catechism.
-Theology of the Body for Teens is also part of the curriculum (with a parent "opt out" clause).
-Youth also participate in retreats and diocesan activities, such as rEVOLution of Love.
-Confirmation classes meet on Sunday evenings, from 6:30 to 8:00 pm at St. Patrick's church.

 For more information on Confirmation preparation and celebration of the sacrament for youth please visit the Children's Sacramental Prep webpage.